Medically reviewed by Drugs.com. Last updated on Apr 30, 2022.

 Uses for Kisqali Femara Co-Pack

-Ribociclib and letrozole combination is used in pre/perimenopausal or postmenopausal women to treat hormone receptor (HR)-positive, HER-2 negative advanced or metastatic (cancer that has spread) breast cancer.
+Ribociclib and letrozole combination is used to treat hormone receptor (HR)-positive, HER-2 negative advanced or metastatic (cancer that has spread) breast cancer in pre/perimenopausal women, postmenopausal women, or men.

 Ribociclib belongs to the group of medicines called antineoplastics.
 It interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal cells may also be affected by the medicine, other unwanted effects will also occur.
 Some of these may be serious and must be reported to your doctor.